By Greta Chiocchetti

-Ahead of “Jupiter’s Legacy” release, Art U News spoke with Kampouris, Quinlan, Horton, and Lanter about its themes of justice and equality, the cast’s natural chemistry, and the show’s examination of good versus evil.
+Ahead of “Jupiter’s Legacy” release, Art U News spoke with Kampouris, Quinlan, Horton, and Lanter during a roundtable interview about its themes of justice and equality, the cast’s natural chemistry, and the show’s examination of good versus evil.

 Elena Kampouris, Ian Quinlan, and Andrew Horton